sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 - Better security and productivity for end users
 - Reduced risks (by awareness of other departments using the same application)
 - Detailed audit trail (version control)
-- Greater public value from data
 - Enhanced evidence-informed decision-making

 ### Align with Canada’s Digital Ambition

+The [GC Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.
+This pilot supports both the "Work in the open by default" and "Collaborate widely" Digital Standards.

+The [Directive on Open Government](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=28108) also calls for "Maximizing the release of GC information".
+In this case we are looking to maximize the internal release (between departments) of information.

-[Canada’s Digital Ambition 2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/canada-digital-ambition.html#toc4) defines digital Government as:
+Finnaly, [Canada's Digital Ambition 2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/canada-digital-ambition.html#toc4) defines digital for the GC as:

 > The GC is an open and service-oriented organization that operates and delivers programs and services to people and businesses in simple, modern and effective ways that are optimized for digital and available anytime, anywhere and from any device.
 > Digitally, the GC must **operate as one** to benefit the people of Canada.

-The GC is already one organization in the legal sense.
+Everything created by GC employees in all departments is Copyright (c) "His Majesty the King in Right of Canada, as represented by the Minister" of that department.
+Section 12 of the [Copyright Act](https://laws-lois.justice.gc.ca/eng/acts/C-42/index.html) states that all works that are prepared by or under the direction or control of any government department falls under [Crown copyright](https://www.canada.ca/en/canadian-heritage/services/crown-copyright-request.html#mm3).

 Sharing documents created in one department for the benefit of the others should be the norm.

-This direction is also reflected in the Directive on Open Government (Maximizing the release of GC information) and the GC Digital Standards (Work in the open by default and Collaborate widely).

 ## GCxchange Group

 GCxchange is an instance of Sharepoint/Teams making a good platform to create a shared document library and space to dicsuss software assessments in the GC.
-The GCexchange group is accessible to most of GC departments already.
+The [Software Assessments GCexchange group](https://gcxgce.sharepoint.com/teams/1000219) is accessible to most of GC departments already.
 GC Employees can see what documents have been shared and participate in discussions about software assessments.

-Note: **Only Unclassified information can be shared on GCxchange** and that is what we want to share as part of the pilot.
+Note: **Only Unclassified information can be shared on GCxchange** and that is the scope of documents to share as part of the pilot.

 ## Sharing ESDC Software Assessments
+## Sharing Software Assessments - our journey and findings

+This section highlight how ESDC is sharing software assessment and what concerns are currently being addressed to enable the sharing of those documents.

 Before software can be used at ESDC, it must be assessed for architecture, accessibility, security and privacy.
-The teams responsible for software assessments at ESDC agreed to share templates and the assessments they produce during the software intake process.
+The teams responsible for software assessments at ESDC agreed to participate in the pilot by sharing templates and the assessments they produce during the software intake process.
-There were legitimate concerns about what we can and can't share and if these are really protected or classified documents.
+The concerns regarding sensitivity of some software assessments are being worked on with the respective teams in order to ensure only unclassified documents are being shared on GCExchange.

 ### Document Classification

 Only the Security teams had most of their documents marked as Protected.
-Everything else was assumed Unclassified but when asked to share the documents there was some worry that they could be Protected.
+Everything else was assumed Unclassified but there are still debates around the classification of some assessments.
+Highlighting the need to have better standards in place to enable information sharing.

-The Regional Security Office (RSO) reviewed some sample assessment documents from architecture, accessibility and security, and found that they were Unclassified.
+The ESDC Regional Security Office (RSO) reviewed some sample assessment documents from architecture, accessibility and security, and found that they were Unclassified.
 The RSO also reminded teams that classification of documents is still the responsibility of each team creating then.

 ### Legal Questions